The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Knossos existed only in Greek mythology until its discovery at the dawn of the 20th century.
 The German scholar Heinrich Schliemann was convinced that there was an important Minoan site in the area of Heraklion.

-However, Crete was under Ottoman domination at the time, and the Turkish authorities wouldn’t allow the excavations.
+However, Crete was under Ottoman domination then, and the Turkish authorities wouldn’t allow the excavations.

-Years went by until Sir Arthur Evans, a rich British archaeologist, took note of Schliemann’s ideas and bought a large quantity of land in the area.
+Years went by until Sir Arthur Evans, a wealthy British archaeologist, took note of Schliemann’s ideas and bought a large quantity of land in the area.

 Now being private property, digging works began in 1900.
 He only needed a few days to find the first evidence of the Minoan civilization.